-The burger: a classic that has evolved into a food icon celebrated all over the world.
-While thousands of places serve this hearty favorite, Colorado houses several restaurants that specialize in burgers and offer their own spin.
-And what better way to fill up after a day on the slopes than with a tasty meal?
-For those skiing in Colorado, we asked locals where to order the best burgers in Colorado located in or near top ski resort destinations.
+The burger: a classic food icon celebrated all over the world.
+While thousands of places serve this hearty favorite, Colorado has several restaurants that specialize in burgers and offer their own spin.
+What better way to fill up after skiing slopes than with a tasty meal?
+For those skiing in Colorado, we asked locals where to order the best burgers in Colorado in top ski resort destinations.
 Check out their picks.

 Aspen: Ajax Tavern